captoriginal/deadball-web/docs/desktop.md

 ```
 This:
 - builds/serves the frontend with Vite (auto-picks an open port)
-- starts the backend (from `/Users/steve/dev/web/deadball-web/backend` if present)
+- starts the backend (from the repo backend if present)
 - opens the desktop window

 If the backend path changes, update the backend path logic in `src-tauri/src/main.rs` or add a configurable env var.